How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 Another evolutionary biologist working in this area is Hinrich Schulenburg, at Christian-Albrechts University in Kiel, Germany.

 "One idea that we are particularly interested in is 'sequential therapy,' " he says.
-That entails giving different antibiotics in rapid sequence — say switching every 12 or 24 hours, so the environment for the germ is always changing.
+That entails giving different antibiotics in rapid sequence — say, switching every 12 or 24 hours so the environment for the germ is always changing.

 "We know from evolutionary theory that this makes it very difficult for any organism to adapt fast to these conditions," he says.